Thairo Estrada Preview, Player Props: Giants vs. Braves

 Thairo Estrada At The Plate

-- Estrada has picked up a hit in 73.3% of his 86 games this season, with multiple hits in 32.6% of them.
+- Estrada has picked up a hit in 63 of 87 games this year, with multiple hits 28 times.

-- He has hit a long ball in nine games this year (10.5%), leaving the park in 2.6% of his plate appearances.
+- He has hit a long ball in nine games this year (10.3%), homering in 2.5% of his trips to the dish.

-- In 30 games this season (34.9%), Estrada has picked up an RBI, and in six of those games (7.0%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Estrada has driven home a run in 30 games this season (34.5%), including more than one RBI in 6.9% of his games and producing three or more of his team's runs on two occasions..

+- In 40 of 87 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.